alecbuetow/Malaria-Epidemiology-Analysis/README.md

 Joining Data:

-After reading in the final_data.csv as malaria_data and African_Boundries.csv as iso_codes, in the iso_codes column NAME_0 was renamed to Location. malaria_data was inner joined to iso_codes in on Location in order to join the ISO codes to each of the countries in the malaria_data data set.
+After reading in the final_data.csv as malaria_data and African_Boundries.csv as iso_codes, in the iso_codes column NAME_0 was renamed to Location [1].
+malaria_data was inner joined to iso_codes in on Location in order to join the ISO codes to each of the countries in the malaria_data data set.
 This was necessary to conduct for the geographical mapping.
 The resulting table is named GeoData.
 Filtering data:
 The GeoData table was filtered first by Period where Period is equal to 2019 and was saved to geoDat2019.